padwasabimasala/stream_explorer/README.md

 You can explore your messages at admin at http://localhost:3000/

-# Authenticaion

-Authentication is disabled by default.
-See details in [the guide](https://activeadmin.info/1-general-configuration.html) to enable authenticaion.
-If use enable admin user authentication you can create a user with `rails runner 'AdminUser.create email: "admin@example.com", password: "password"'`

 # Message Store Connection

 You can override the message store connection using standard PG envars like by exporting them in your environment and passing them into the docker container.